Founder & Managing Artistic Director

 Amanda Stevenson is the Founder and Managing Artistic Director of the Omaha Children’s Choir.
 Previously, Mrs. Stevenson taught at Fort Madison Middle school in Fort Madison, Iowa and at Harding Middle School in Des Moines, Iowa.
 While at Harding Middle School, she grew the program from 2 choirs with 125 students to 4 choirs with over 200 students.
 While at Harding, she committed herself to bringing young people of all backgrounds together through music.
 She has previously taught voice at Iowa Western Community College and Elementary and Middle School Music Methods at Grace University.
 She teaches Middle School Choral Methods at University of Nebraska at Omaha and is a teaching artist for WeBop, an early childhood jazz program, through Omaha Performing Arts.

-Mrs. Stevenson holds a Bachelor of Music Education from Iowa Wesleyan University (2006) and a Master of Music with an emphasis in choral music education from Western Illinois University (2010).
+Ms. Stevenson holds a Bachelor of Music Education from Iowa Wesleyan University (2006) and a Master of Music with an emphasis in choral music education from Western Illinois University (2010).
 Her thesis entitled The Effect of Specific Strategies on the Sight Singing Performance of High School Singers was presented at the Iowa Music Educators Association Conference.
 Additionally, she has presented sessions regionally that focus on connecting the choral experience with community needs.
 She has been an active performer as a vocalist and instrumentalist in various vocal and instrumental ensembles, performing a wide range of musical styles from classical traditions to jazz.
-Currently, Mrs. Stevenson sings with NExus Vocal Jazz Ensemble as well as the Trinity Episcopal Cathedral Choir.
-Mrs. Stevenson has conducted choirs of all levels including elementary, secondary, university, and adult choirs in a variety of settings.
+Currently, Ms. Stevenson sings with NExus Vocal Jazz Ensemble as well as the Trinity Episcopal Cathedral Choir.
+Ms. Stevenson has conducted choirs of all levels including elementary, secondary, university, and adult choirs in a variety of settings.
 She is an active member of the National Association for Music Education (NAfME) and the American Choral Director’s Association (ACDA).
-She is currently the Children’s Choir Repertoire and Resource Chair for the Nebraska Choral Director’s Association and remains an active choral adjudicator, guest conductor, and clinician in the Midwest.
+Ms. Stevenson serves on the National ACDA Diversity Subcommittee and is the the Children’s Choir Repertoire and Resource Chair for the Nebraska Choral Director’s Association.
+She remains an active choral adjudicator, guest conductor, and clinician in the Midwest.
 Ms. Stevenson is a recipient of the Jefferson Award, an award which recognizes a local citizen that engages in social good, inspiring others, and drives lasting solutions for the communities.

 For inquiries regarding Voices for Unity, Ambassadors of Change, collaborative partnerships, adjudication opportunities, or teacher support, contact Amanda: email@example.com.